Bralirwa Brewery: History

-As of 2018, Bralirwa is a regionally and internationally recognized brewer and soft beverage manufacturer with an expanding portfolio of alcoholic and non-alcoholic beverages.
+As of 2018, Bralirwa was a regionally and internationally recognized brewer and soft beverage manufacturer with an expanding portfolio of alcoholic and non-alcoholic beverages.

 Ownership

 The shares of stock of the company are listed on the Rwanda Stock Exchange (RSE), where they trade under the symbol BLRW.
 The Heineken Group owns 75 percent of the shares of the company.
 The remaining 25 percent are owned by individual and institutional investors.
 In December 2009, the Government of Rwanda successfully divested from the company by selling 5 percent shareholding directly to the Heineken Group and by listing the remaining 25 percent on the RSE, through an initial public offering (IPO).
 As of December 2017, the ownership of the company stock is as depicted in the table below:

 Governance

 As of December 2017, the members of the board of directors of Bralirwa included the following individuals: